1905 French law on the Separation of the Churches and the State: History

 The 1901 Law of Associations, which guaranteed freedom of association, also enabled the control of religious communities and, notably, limited their influence on education.
 In 1903, while former Catholic seminarian Émile Combes was minister, a commission was selected to draft a bill that would establish a comprehensive separation between the state and the churches.
-Its president was the former Protestant pastor Ferdinand Buisson, and its minute writer, Aristide Briand.
+Its president was the former Protestant pastor Ferdinand Buisson, and its minute writer was Aristide Briand.

-On 30 July 1904, the Chamber of Deputies voted to sever diplomatic relations with the Holy See following the sanctioning by the Holy See, of two French bishops (Albert-Léon-Marie Le Nordez and Pierre Joseph Geay) who had declared themselves Republicans and in favour of conciliation with the Republic.
+On 30 July 1904, the Chamber of Deputies voted to sever diplomatic relations with the Holy See following the sanctioning by the Holy See of two French bishops (Albert-Léon-Marie Le Nordez and Pierre Joseph Geay) who had declared themselves republicans and in favour of conciliation with the Republic.
 The relationship was not reestablished until 1921, after the Senate accepted a proposition brought by Aristide Briand.